bchen32/usaco-gold/README.md

 Split
 Line sweep
 First realize that there must be some line that is horizontal or vertical that separates the cows optimally.
 Do a line sweep vertically first, using TreeMaps to keep track of the heights (the width of the enclosures are fixed on the vertical line).
 Then reflect everything over y = x and run another vertical sweep (the same thing as running a horizontal sweep) and take the best value.

+StampPainting
+More dp

+Talent
+Dp
+The minimum weight for i talent is dp[i] i = 0 : N
+	j = maxTalent : talent[i] - 1
+		dp[j] = Math.min(dp[j], dp[j - talent[i]] + weights[i])
+Pretty standard knapsack

+Taming
+Another pretty standard dp
+Minimum altered logs after i days, last breakout at j, and k total breakouts is dp[i][j][k] N is less than 100, so the transition is pretty bashy.
+It's easy enough to figure out on your own.

+Teamwork
+Even more dp
+The max sum of skills of the first i cows is dp[i]
+If the last team has a size of x, then dp[i] = dp[i - x] + highestSkillInLastTeam * numCowsInLastTeam